An All-Inclusive Women’s Therapy

 Eat — Mindfulness Nutrition and Eating

 Women struggling with eating disorders and/or substance abuse usually develop unhealthy eating patterns.
 Continuing with these unhealthy eating patterns once treatment ends can result in reverting back to past behaviors and thought patterns.
 So, it’s extremely important to develop new methods for eating and knowledge about nutrition.
 What we put into our bodies is important, but it’s also important that we understand why what we eat has a big impact on life.
+Our women’s therapy approaches work to help our clients better care for themselves.
 The “Eat” part of Eat, Pray, Thrive sessions addresses these issues so that recovering women can establish not only healthy eating patterns but healthy thoughts around eating.
 This can help to reduce the chances of relapse and also promote a life of wellbeing.

 Breathe — Mindfulness Yoga

 Mindfulness is the practice of being present.
 Far too often, individuals dealing with recovery from eating disorders or substance abuse patterns will feel shame or guilt from the past.
 Or, they may wonder about the future — who they are without their addiction or eating disorder or when/if they’re going to relapse.
 Neither looking back on the past or holding anxiety for the future are healthy ways of recovering.
 However, being in the present moment is the best thing a person can do.
 This way, they can handle emotions and issues they are dealing with NOW instead of worrying about something they can no longer or yet control.